This post may contain affiliate links which won’t change your price but will share some commission.

 - In a large bowl, beat the egg whites until soft peaks form (about 2 minutes) and set aside.

-- Whisk flour, cornstarch, baking soda, cocoa powder, and salt.
+- Whisk cake flour, baking soda, cocoa powder, and salt.

 - Using a hand mixer or stand mixer, beat the butter and sugar until creamy and light.
-Add oil, vanilla, eggs, vinegar, and food coloring.
+Add oil, vanilla, egg yolks, vinegar, and food coloring.
 Alternate adding flour and buttermilk.
+Fold in egg whites gently.

 - Beat butter and cream cheese with vanilla.
 Add powdered sugar.
 Beat 5-7 minutes.
 Frost, then refrigerate to set.